-A Bill for an Act to amend the Customs Tariff Act 1987

-- Clause 1 Citation Customs Tariff Amendment Act (No. 2) 1987 - Clause 2 Date of Commencement

-This Act commences on the date on which the Customs Tariff Act 1987 commences

-- Clause 3 This clause contains a number of amendments to the Excise items listed in the Table to subsection 26 (1) of the Principal Act (the "Indexation" provisions):

-- complementary changes consequent upon changes to the Excise Tariff Act 1921; and

-- correctly specify Excise items.

-- Clause 4 Provides for amendments to the Principal Act as specified in the Schedule to the Bill:

-- covers Changes arising from the Government's

-decision on policies for the development

-of the Pharmaceutical Products Industry

-following the Industries Assistance

-Commission's Report on Pharmaceutical

-Products.
-Certain surface-active agents

-will be dutiable at 20%, wadding,

-including cotton wool and absorbent

-cotton, dutiable at 10% and crepe bandages

-at 5%.

-- Changes arising from the Government's decision on the Industries Assistance Commission's Report on Vegetables and Vegetable Products.
+- A Bill for an Act to amend the Customs Tariff Act 1987 - Clause 1 Citation Customs Tariff Amendment Act (No. 2) 1987 - Clause 2 Date of Commencement - This Act commences on the date on which the Customs Tariff Act 1987 commences - Clause 3 This clause contains a number of amendments to the Excise items listed in the Table to subsection 26 (1) of the Principal Act (the "Indexation" provisions): - complementary changes consequent upon changes to the Excise Tariff Act 1921; and - correctly specify Excise items. - Clause 3AThis clause contains a technical drafting change to section 28 of the Principal Act.
+This section currently repeals the Customs Tariff Act 1982, its amending Acts, and any Acts passed in 1987 which amend those Acts.
+The section is reworded to provide for Acts passed in 1987 which amend the Customs Tariff Act 1982, in addition to other Acts.
+The amended section will repeal only that part of a 1987 Act which amends the Customs Tariff Act 1982, as amended, leaving the balance of the Act operational. - Clause 4 Provides for amendments to the Principal Act as specified in the Schedule to the Bill: - covers Changes arising from the Government's decision on policies for the development of the Pharmaceutical Products Industry following the Industries Assistance Commission's Report on Pharmaceutical Products.
+Certain surface-active agents will be dutiable at 20%, wadding, including cotton wool and absorbent cotton, dutiable at 10% and crepe bandages at 5%. - Changes arising from the Government's decision on the Industries Assistance Commission's Report on Vegetables and Vegetable Products.
 Under the new tariff arrangements, imports of most fresh vegetables will be dutiable at minimum rates (either Free or 2%) and imports of most processed vegetables will be dutiable at 10%.
-Mushrooms and fresh or chilled truffles will initially be dutiable at 15%, phasing to 10% on 1 January 1989.
+Mushrooms and fresh or chilled truffles will initially be dutiable at

+15%, phasing to 107 on 1 January 1989.
 Dried, dehydrated or evaporated potatoes and flour, meal and flakes of potato will initially be dutiable at 40%, phasing by 5% each year to a rate of 10% on 1 January 1994.
 Tomatoes, either whole or in pieces will be dutiable at 20% until 1 January 1992 and then phase to 10% on 1 January 1994.
 Tomatoes in other forms will be dutiable at 25% until 1 January 1990 and then phase by 5% each year to a rate of 10% on 1 January 1994.